Daniel-KM/Omeka-S-module-ContactUs/README.md

 When submitted, the site admin will receive the email, and a confirmation email will be sent to the visitor.

-If you want to use the "Contact us" page in all your sites, you can use the module [Block Plus], that has a special block to duplicate a page in multiple places.
+If you want to use the "Contact us" page in all your sites, you may use the module [Block Plus], that has a special block to duplicate a page in multiple places.

 ### Resource pages

+#### Resource blocks

+The module has three resource blocks that can be used in new themes:
+- A form that includes the id of the current resource;
+- A button that displays the same form on click;
+- A template that indicates that the resource is selected or not with a checkbox, that is commonly replaced by a basket via css.

+#### Events

-The form is displayed automatically on item set, item or media show pages and item browse page.
+For old themes, the form may be displayed automatically on item set, item or media show pages and item browse page.
 The settings can be set for each site.

-To manage the display more precisely, use the module [Blocks Disposition], or add the following code in your theme:
+To manage the display more precisely, use the the module [Blocks Disposition].

+### View helpers

+For custom themes, the forms are available through the helper ContactUs.
+So you may add the following code in your theme:

 ```php
 // For a single resource.